 - You feel you cannot help your child at home.

-- Your child's ADHD prevents him from doing most of his daily activities.
+- Your child's ADHD prevents him or her from doing most of his or her daily activities.

-- Your child has new symptoms since the last time he visited his healthcare provider.
+- Your child has new symptoms since the last time he or she visited the healthcare provider.

 - Your child's symptoms are getting worse.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following: